katamartin/Opendoor/README.md

 In addition to adding pagination, I would like to expand filtering to cover all table columns.
 Then, when building the SQL query, the query string could just be compared against the `Listing#column_names`.

+It would also be desirable to cache the results of recent queries, so that adding additional filters to an old query could run much more quickly.